avalon60/ctk_theme_builder/docs/deployment.md

 ## Installation

 ### The theme\_builder\_setup.py Utility
 Installations and upgrades are performed using the <i>theme\_builder\_setup.py</i> utility.
 In situ upgrades or patching can be performed using <i>theme\_builder\_setup.py</i>, but it can also install/upgrade from a package in the form of a ZIP file.
+This latter method, using a ZIP package, is the recommended way to install or update the application.

 The <i>theme\_builder\_setup.py</i> utility expects a parent directory to be supplied.
-For new installations, using a ZIP package, it will create a sub-directory, ctk_theme_builder, in which the application is installed.
+For new installations, using a ZIP package, it will create a sub-directory, *ctk\_theme\_builder*, in which the application is installed.

 To obtain a list of options, run the command: